-It is no secret that we at Best Hiking are big fans of Merino wool base layers.
+It is no secret that we are big fans of Merino wool base layers.
 But the kind of thin fine-knit Merino shirts and apparel which are great for all-year usage are unfortunately also very prone to durability issues in the form of small holes.
 These holes can be caused by anything from friction, for example under your arms, to snagging on to something – whether vegetation in the wild or simply by being washed together with garments with metal parts like zippers, hooks or clasps.
 If untended to, these small holes can very fast expand along an either horizontal or vertical line.
 It doesn’t take much usage or washing for these “rupture lines” to develop into unseemly large holes which will render the garment useless or at least categorize it as something you don’t want be caught wearing outside the four walls of your home.
 While hiking is hardly a black-tie and dress activity, most of us want our hiking apparel to look relatively clean and intact as we venture out in nature.

 Therefore this post will teach you how to repair Merino wool garments by mending the holes which will inevitably occur with even cautious usage.
 That way, you will be able to prolong the life span of your Merino garments for up to several years and thus save money.
 Your sewing might look shaky the first couple of times, but you will quickly improve your skills and soon be able to mend your garments neatly in no time!